mobxjs/mobx/docs/refguide/extending.md

 const clock = new Clock()
 const disposer = autorun(() => console.log(clock.getTime()))

-// ... prints the time every second.
+// Prints the time every second.

-disposer()

-// Printing stops.
-If nobody else uses the same `clock`, it will stop ticking as well.
+// Stop printing.
+If nobody else uses the same `clock`, it will stop ticking as well. disposer()
 ```